15. Nikon FTZ Adapter

 The good news is that focus peaking and IBIS work properly regardless of the lens you adapt, which helps revamp some of those old Nikon classics in a way that many photographers will appreciate.
 In particular, I think video shooters will be excited to pair the modern Z7 with older lenses for impressive results.

 When it comes to third party lens compatibility, our team and our readers had a chance to test some Tamron and Sigma lenses on the Nikon Z7.
 While every Sigma lens reported to work without any issues, some Tamron lenses are known to have incompatibility issues with the FTZ adapter.
-Specifically, some of the newest G2-series lenses such as the Tamron SP 24-70mm f/2.8 G2, Tamron SP 70-200mm f/2.8 G2 and Tamron SP 150-600mm G2 cause the Nikon Z7 to display an error message and they do not work.
-Hopefully Tamron will come up with a firmware update to address this problem as soon as possible.
+Specifically, some of the newest G2-series lenses such as the Tamron SP 24-70mm f/2.8 G2, Tamron SP 70-200mm f/2.8 G2 and Tamron SP 150-600mm G2 caused the Nikon Z7 to display an error message and they did not work.
+Thankfully, Tamron has already issued firmware updates to a number of its lenses to address this problem.

 16. Nikon Z 24-70mm f/4 S